Mehvix/notes/hugo/content/docs/asamst-20a/index.md

     - Do the courts drive the outcome?
 Legal institions?
     - 1690: the brewing slave trade
     - 1790: contestation around what “white” meant.
 Before the slave trade was active, the primary source of labor was young Irish women.
 Came as indentured servants (a form of labor in which a person is contracted to work without salary for a specific number of years).
 Example of instability around what being “white” meant.
-- Sociologists Omi and Winant describe the fluidity of racial constructions over time dependent on political interests and socio-economic (incomplete)
+- Sociologists Omi and Winant describe the fluidity of racial constructions over time dependent on political interests and socio-economic forces, as "racial formation."
 - What is Omi and Winant's concept of "common sense"?
     - “Common sense” derives from Italian philosopher and political economist Antonio Gramsci’s theories on asymmetry in political power and the interest conflicts that may emerge as a result.
         - I.e. today’s “Common sense” surrounding gender is that gender is a social construct as opposed to one’s sex.